khslam72/khslam72.github.io/_posts/2025-10-03-nmixx-spinnin-on-it-mv-explained.md

 <a name="bts-insights"></a>
 <h2 style="color: #00aaff;">Behind the Scenes & Visual Insights</h2>
-The entire concept is a masterclass in aesthetic storytelling, using objects and colors to deepen the theme.
+<p>The entire concept is a masterclass in aesthetic storytelling, using objects and colors to deepen the theme.</p>
 <br>
 **1. Monochrome with a Splash of...
 Cake:** The members' monochrome styling against the chaotic, colorful mess of the food fight is a deliberate artistic choice.
 It creates a stark visual contrast that highlights their poised, "idol" personas being overwhelmed by raw, uncontrollable emotion.
 They *look* put-together, but their world is falling apart in the most delicious way.
 <br>